Register Your Spruce Number

 This is a unique identifying number assigned to your business when you register it with the federal government.

-In the United States, the Internal Revenue Service (IRS) uses an Employer Identification Number (EIN) which is also known as a Federal Tax Identification Number.
+In the United States, the Internal Revenue Service (IRS) uses an Employer Identification Number (EIN), which is also known as a Federal Tax Identification Number.
+This will never be your personal social security number (SSN), even if you use your SSN when filing your business taxes.

-In Canada, the Canada Revenue Agency (CRA) uses a Business Identification Number (BIN).
+In Canada, the Canada Revenue Agency (CRA) uses a Business Number (BN).

-How do I locate my federal business registration number (Employer Identification Number (EIN) or Business Identification Number (BIN))?
+How do I locate my business registration number (Employer Identification Number (EIN) or Business Identification Number (BN))?

-How do I get an EIN or BIN?
+How do I get a business registration number?

-To get a BIN in Canada, apply via the Government of Canada website.
+If you’re in Canada, apply for a BN via the Government of Canada website.

 What business name should I use?